x3nc0n/purview-config-documentation/README.md

 A PowerShell-based tool for documenting and managing Microsoft Purview configuration settings across Microsoft 365 tenants (Entra ID directories).

 > **Note:** This is an independent project by John Spaid and is **not an official Microsoft product**.
-While the author works at Microsoft, this tool is provided as-is under the MIT License without warranty or official support from Microsoft Corporation.
+While the author works at Microsoft, this tool is provided as-is under the GNU General Public License v3.0 without warranty or official support from Microsoft Corporation.

 ## Overview